indxSearch/IndxCloudApi/README.md

 **Works immediately without configuration!** No Azure accounts, OAuth setup, or email services required to get started.

-This template provides a complete Blazor Server application with REST API, user authentication, and everything you need to deploy a multi-user search service.
+This template provides a complete Blazor Server application with HTTP API, user authentication, and everything you need to deploy a multi-user search service.
 Try it first, configure it later!

 ## What's Included

 **Core Features:**
 - Blazor Server UI with interactive web interface
-- REST API with JWT authentication
+- HTTP API with JWT authentication
 - User management and authentication (local accounts + OAuth)
 - API key generation for programmatic access
 - SQLite databases (ready for production alternatives)